PeteZaSayari/emacs-cs/README.md

 > **Note**: The font management in the CSS file uses some advanced
 > features that are (afaik) only supported by Firefox.
 The font
-> rendering on other browsers is higly unpredictable.
+> rendering on other browsers is highly unpredictable.

 The stylesheet contains directives for printing, so you can print the cheatsheet with the "print" feature of your web browser (again, it is